 Jayne Allen is a novelist, entrepreneur, attorney, and engineer.
-Her debut novel, Black Girls Must Die Exhausted, which Kirkus Reviews called “both timely and enjoyable,” was originally self-published and is being made into a series with Harper Paperbacks.
+Her debut novel, Black Girls Must Die Exhausted, which Kirkus Reviews called “both timely and enjoyable,” was originally self-published and then made into a series with Harper Paperbacks in 2021.
 She is the creator of Book Genius, an end-to-end book publishing course, and Quality Black Books, a publishing house focused on narratives reflective of Black culture and underrepresented communities.
-Jayne has been featured by Black Enterprise, Sheen Magazine, xoNecole, and numerous popular book blogs.
+Jayne has been featured by Black Enterprise, xoNecole, and numerous popular book blogs.
 She is a native of Detroit, a resident of Los Angeles, and a graduate of Duke University Pratt School of Engineering and Harvard Law School.

 In this talk, Jayne draws upon the inspiration used in writing Black Girls Must Die Exhausted, to bring the audience deeper into the experience of what it means to be a Black woman in contemporary times, in America, and what anyone of any race and/or gender can learn from those that have managed to thrive amid the unique blend of challenges.
 Many people operate under the impression that they couldn’t possibly relate on a deep and profound level to the experiences unknown to them and that they might be conditioned to not see.
 But the universalities of the human experience provide invaluable instruction if you just know where to look.
 This talk is designed to unpack the layers and to help alleviate such a feeling of disconnect.